dschmenk/sxToys/Windows Drivers/README.md

 ### Preparing for USB 2.0 Drivers

+#### Windows 7, 8, and 10

+Download the latest signed Windows 7, 8, and 10 USB 2.0 drivers from Starlight Xpress.
+Navigate to the directory containing the drivers.
+Run the 'Install Drivers.exe' file.
+Now unplug the USB 1.1 module and plug it back in.
+The camera should be identified and ready to use.

+#### Windows XP

-Download the USB 2.0 drivers from Starlight Xpress.
+Download the latest Windows XP USB 2.0 drivers from Starlight Xpress.
 Navigate to the directory containing the drivers and .INF files.
 Copy the 'SXVIO_SX_100.inf' file into this directory.
 Now unplug the USB 1.1 module and plug it back in.
 After a couple of beeps, you should get the "New Hardware Found" for an ECHO2 device.
-Use the advanced method of finding a driver and browse to the USB 2.0 directory.
+Use the advanced method of finding a driver and browse to the USB 2.0 driver directory.
 It should be able to load the USB 2.0 drivers for the USB 1.1 module.

 ### Use
 The USB 1.1 module can be used with sxToys and any app that has been written to use the USB 2.0 in a generic manner.
 Understand that this update comes without any warranty or any support from Starlight Xpress.
 However, to revert to it's previous functionality, just restore the 05472131.HEX.BAK' to 05472131.HEX'.